- School Choice

 - What We Do

-Caitlin currently serves as a state advocacy director for EdChoice.
+Caitlin currently serves as a Policy and Advocacy Director for EdChoice.
 In her work, she works with coalitions in key states to advance universal educational choice policies that empower students and their families.

 She was born in Fort Smith, Arkansas, and raised outside of Sallisaw, Oklahoma.
 She graduated from Sallisaw Public Schools after attending both Sallisaw- Central Schools and Shawnee Public Schools.
 Caitlin earned a Bachelor of Arts degree in Political Science and a second Interdisciplinary degree in Math and Physical Sciences from Southwestern Oklahoma State University in Weatherford, Oklahoma where she attended on a full academic scholarship.